privacybydesign/irma-frontend-packages/README.md

 ### Talking to IRMA server directly, with signed request

-The second supported flow is one where the Javascript client talks to the IRMA server directly, and is itself responsible for starting the session there.
+Another supported flow is one where the Javascript client talks to the IRMA server directly, and is itself responsible for starting the session there.

 ![Starting a session directly, with signed request](docs/images/flows/flows.002.png)